tritemio/jupyter_notebook_beginner_guide/docs/execute.rst

 (including any sub-folder).
 If you store the notebook documents in a subfolder of your user folder no configuration is necessary.

-Otherwise, you need to choose a folder which will contains all the notebooks and set this as the :ref:`notebook_app` start-up folder.
+Otherwise, you need to choose a folder which will contain all the notebooks and set this as the :ref:`notebook_app` start-up folder.

 See below for platform-specific instructions on how to start